cozy/cozy-stack/doc/architecture.md

 This elasticity comes with some constraints:

-- most applications are run in the browser, not in the server
+- Most applications are run in the browser, not in the server.
-- what must run on the server is mutualized inside the cozy stack
+- What must run on the server is mutualized inside the cozy stack.
-- the cozy stack is stateless
+- The cozy stack is stateless.
-- the data is stored in couchdb and a space for files
+- The data is stored in couchdb and a space for files.
-- a couchdb database is specific to an instance (no mix of data from 2 users in the same database).
+- A couchdb database is specific to an instance (no mix of data from 2 users in the same database).

 ### Reverse proxy